-The Interface Module has three major components; the Interface PCB, the HMI Display and an optional network Communications Gateway (see Figure 29).
+The Interface Module has three major components; the Interface PCB, the HMI Display, and an optional network Communications Gateway (Figure 25: Interface Module Components).

 The interface PCB contains a Chassis Communications Port that connects to the power converter of the HarmonicGuard® Active filter.
 The interface PCB translates status and commands data between the power converter controls and the HMI Display.
 The interface PCB also contains the 24V Relay I/O for basic status monitoring and run/stop control of the HarmonicGuard® Active filter.